ithinkdancan/custom-sidebars/readme.txt

 1. screenshot-1.png The Custom Sidebars options page.
 Placed in the appearance menu, you can create or delete sidebars there, set the replaceable sidebars and assign custom sidebars for all the posts of a certain post-type.
 2. screenshot-2.png The new sidebars created by the plugin, can be customized in the Widgets menu.
 3. screenshot-3.png A new box is added to the post and page edit forms, where you can set your custom sidebars up.
+4. screenshot-4.png Default sidebars page, here you will be able to assign sidebars to all the post that belongs to a category or a post-type.
+Also author, tags and main blog pages sidebars can be defined here.

 == Changelog ==

 = 0.6 =

 *	New interface, more user friendly
-*	Added the possibility of customize the blog sidebars
+*	Added the possibility of customize the main blog page sidebars
 *	Added the sidebars by category, so now you can personalize all the post that belongs to a category easily in a hierarchycal way
 *	Added the possibility of customize the authors page sidebars
 *	Added the possibility of customize the tags page sidebars